lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 # Configure a MySQL Database
 Next we will set up a MySQL database with the information we need to provide when configuring our new ownCloud instance.

 Start by creating a new database.
 You can name this database anything you would like.
-In our example, we are naming our database `owncloud`.
+In our example, we name our database `owncloud`.
 ```sql
 CREATE DATABASE owncloud;
 ```

-Next, create a new MySQL user account to manage the ownCloud database.
-As with the database, we named our new user `owncloud`.
+Next, create a new MySQL user account to manage the `owncloud` database you just created.
+As with the database, we name our new user `owncloud`.
 > Be sure to replace `new_user_password` with an actual password in the command below.

 ```sql